mhansen/jekyll-blog/_posts/2010-02-16-antinode-testing-pt2.markdown

 you have complete control over them when you call the function!

-e.g.  It's difficult to test this `unpure_server_error` function for correct behaviour under different values of `http_response`.
+e.g.  It's difficult to test this `unpure_server_error` function for correct behaviour under different values of `http_response` from another module - you can't easily change the value of `http_response`.

 {% highlight js %}
 var http_response;